-Use regular branded unleaded gasoline with a minimum octane number of 90 ROZ (U.S.A./Canada: pump octane min.
-89!).
-If the octane number of the regular grade gasoline in your area is lower use premium unleaded fuel.
-Fuel with a lower octane number may result in preignition (causing "pinging") which is accompanied by an increase in engine temperature.
-This, in turn, increases the risk of the piston seizure and damage to the engine.
+Use regular branded unleaded gasoline with a minimum octane rating of 89 ROZ.
+If the octane rating of the regular grade gasoline in your area is lower, use premium unleaded fuel.
+Fuel with a lower octane rating may result in preignition (causing "pinging") which is accompanied by an increase in engine temperature.
+This, in turn, increases the risk of piston seizure and damage to the engine.

 The chemical composition of the fuel is also important.
 Some fuel additives not only detrimentally affect elastomers (carburetor diaphragms, oil seals, fuel lines etc.), but magnesium castings as well.
 This could cause running problems or even damage the engine.
-For this reason it is essential that you use only name branded fuels!
+For this reason it is essential that you use only branded fuels!

-Use only STIHL two-stroke engine oil or equivalent branded two-stroke air-cooled engine oils with the classification TC for mixing.
+Use only STIHL two-stroke engine oil or equivalent branded two-stroke aircooled engine oils with the classification TC for mixing.